MSc in Social Science - Organizational Innovation and Entrepreneurship

 The OIE program focuses on entrepreneurship and innovation processes at the societal, organizational, and individual levels.
 It addresses challenges associated with moving from an industrial to a postindustrial era when new ideas and organizational forms are needed.
 OIE provides you with a set of capabilities required to meet these challenges by offering experiences to design and test viable business models, products, services, and new modes of organization; develop sustainable innovations; identify and manage resources; and involve others in collaborative efforts.

-OIE is a two-year master program.
+OIE is a two-year master programme.
 The first year is structured with eight compulsory courses that provide the tools and knowledge needed for managing innovation and engaging in entrepreneurial organizations.
 The personalized second year allows you to dive deeper into preferred themes and reach a level of specialization that qualifies you for your professional goals.
+OIE students often chose Social Entrepreneurship, Corporate Entrepreneurship, Entrepreneurial Finance, Networked Businesses, Sustainable Entrepreneurship, Entrepreneurial Ecosystems, among other focus areas.

 In the second year, students can then build upon this stable basis with electives, a minor, internships or studies abroad, and, finally, their master theses.